cheptsov/kotlin-nosql/README.md

 #### Type-safety

-Once have a schema defined you can access documents via queries, always getting type-safe results:
+Once you have a schema defined you can access documents with queries, always getting type-safe results:

 ```kotlin
 for (product in Products filter { Pricing.Savings ge 1000 }) {